*-algebra

 In mathematics, and more specifically in abstract algebra, a *-algebra (or involutive algebra; read as "star-algebra") is a mathematical structure consisting of two involutive rings R and A, where R is commutative and A has the structure of an associative algebra over R. Involutive algebras generalize the idea of a number system equipped with conjugation, for example the complex numbers and complex conjugation, matrices over the complex numbers and conjugate transpose, and linear operators over a Hilbert space and Hermitian adjoints.

 However, it may happen that an algebra admits no involution.
 (Note: In this context, involution is taken to mean an involutory antiautomorphism, also known as an anti-involution.)

 Definitions

 *-ring

-In mathematics, a *-ring is a ring with a map * : A → A that is an antiautomorphism and an involution.
+In mathematics, a *-ring is a ring A with a map * : A → A that is an antiautomorphism and an involution.

 More precisely, * is required to satisfy the following properties: